ovh/docs/pages/web/cloud-web/backup_ftp_cloud_web/guide.en-ie.md

 #### Step 2 - Retrieve the backup

-Once you have generated the backup, you will receive an email via the email address associated with the admin ID for your Cloud Web hosting plan.<br>
+When the backup is ready, you will receive an email via the email address associated with the admin NIC handle for your Cloud Web hosting plan.<br>
 This email contains a download link **valid for 9 days** from receipt of the email:

 ![backupftpcw](images/mailBackup.png){.thumbnail}